 See Attributions and references (p.
-20) for a list of references that discuss temperature and relative humidity sensors.
+19) for a list of references that discuss temperature and relative humidity sensors.

-When used in the field, the HygroVue 5 must be housed in a radiation shield.
-Typically, the RAD06 unventilated or the TS100SS fan-aspirated solar radiation shield is used.
+When used in the field, the HygroVUE 10 must be housed in a radiation shield.
+Typically, the RAD10E or RAD14 unventilated or the TS100SS fan-aspirated solar radiation shield is used.

-The white color of these shields reflects solar radiation, and the louvered construction allows air to pass freely through, thereby keeping the sensor at or near ambient temperature.
-The RAD06 has a double-louvered design that offers improved sensor protection from insect intrusion and driving rain and snow.
+The white colour of these shields reflects solar radiation, and the louvered construction allows air to pass freely through, thereby keeping the sensor at or near ambient temperature.
+The RAD10E or RAD14 uses a double-louvered design that offers improved sensor protection from insect intrusion and driving rain and snow.
 In addition, compared to shields of a similar appearance, the RAD shields have lower self-heating in bright sunlight combined with low wind speeds giving a better measurement.
-The RAD06 attaches to a crossarm, mast, or user-supplied pipe with a 2.5 to 5.3 cm (1.0 to 2.1 inch) outer diameter.
+The RAD14 shield, performs slightly better in these conditions than the smaller RAD10E shield.

 The Apogee Instruments aspirated TS100SS shield can also be used where minimal solar errors and a fast speed of response is desired.
-A special adapter is available to allow the HygroVue 5 to fit within the shield.
-Refer for the documentation for the TS100SS shield for further installation instructions.
+A special adapter is available to allow the HygroVUE 10 to fit within the shield.
+Please refer for the documentation for that shield for further installation instructions.